thoughtbot/ios-on-rails/book/iOS/Swift/map_view_controller.md

 ### Create the New View Controller Class

 Create a new view controller subclass called `MapViewController` by selecting File > New > File.
+Make sure to select the "Swift File" option.

 ![Creating a new view controller](images/ios_app_skeleton_3.png)

 Select the new `MapViewController.swift` file and declare the `MapViewController` class as follows:

 	// MapViewController.swift

+	import UIKit

 	class MapViewController: UIViewController {
 	}